Using the Heat Conductors (Refrigerants):

 That means that, whether or not ICG1 is built in, or V1 and V2 are turned off, the temperature of the Lithium in HS will fluctuate.

-When water vapour decays to hydrogen and oxygen, living organisms do not seem to mind.
+When water vapor decays to hydrogen and oxygen, living organisms do not seem to mind.

 The situation looks different for other substances, because over dose can occur.